justincasher/justincasher.github.io/pages/Gauss-Legendre.md

 \end{aligned}
 $$

-*Proof:* Let us prove the second equation with the first following similarly.
+*Proof.* &nbsp; Let us prove the second equation with the first following similarly.
 Substituting, we get

 $$
 \begin{aligned}